 What Shall I Do Next?

-If you would like to make an application for a grant, please ring 01702 215008 then press 1 to speak to the Access Team.
+If you would like to make an application for a grant, please ring 01702 215008 select option 5 and then select option 1 to speak to the Access Team.

 They will ask you some questions to help work out whether you should be assessed for an adaptation or minor adaptation work.